PreSales & Sales Career Coaching

 Lastly, working in technology sales provides excellent networking opportunities.

-It's a great way to expand your sales and technical knowledge.
-By attending conferences or joining professional groups, you can stay up to date with industry insights and trends.
+For example, attending conferences can expand your sales and technical knowledge.
+Meanwhile, joining professional groups allows you to stay up-to-date with industry insights and trends.

 What Are the Challenges in Tech Sales Jobs?